fastify/fast-json-stringify/README.md

 <a name="example"></a>
-Try it in the Node.js REPL: <a href="https://runkit.com/npm/fast-json-stringify">https://runkit.com/npm/fast-json-stringify</a>
+Try it out on RunKit: <a href="https://runkit.com/npm/fast-json-stringify">https://runkit.com/npm/fast-json-stringify</a>
 ## Example

 ```js